hades102zues/Car-Ali/README.md

 # Car-Ali
-A Car bidding web app built using Reactjs, Node and Postgres
+A Car bidding web app built using Reactjs, Nodejs and Postgres